Daggerpov/slack-channel-archive-visualizer/slack-app/README.md

 ## Security Notes

+- 🔒 **Enhanced Security**: Uses Vercel Serverless Functions for secure authentication
-- Passkeys are stored in environment variables and not committed to version control
+- Passkey hashes are stored server-side and never exposed to the browser
 - Authentication sessions are temporary and stored locally
+- Environment variables are properly secured and not committed to version control
 - The `.env` file is excluded from git via `.gitignore`

 ## Learn More